 - Make sure you have your SGUL ID card with you.

-- Please visit during staffed hours – Monday-Friday 8am-4pm.
+- Please visit during staffed hours: Monday-Friday, 8am-6pm.

-- The books will be shelved in paper bags in front of Blossom the Jenner cow-skin inside the Library.
+- The books will be shelved in white cover sheets in front of Blossom the Jenner cow-skin inside the library.

-- The bag will have the last four digits of your ID (barcode) number and the first three letters of your surname written on it.
-The bags will be organised in alphabetical order.
+- The cover sheet will have the last four digits of your ID (barcode) number and the first three letters of your surname written on it.
+The books will be organised in alphabetical order.

-- Collect your bag and use the self-service kiosks to borrow the items – they don’t need to be removed from the bag.
+- Collect your book and use the self-service kiosks to borrow the items.

 - Please sanitise/wash your hands and the self-service kiosks before and after use.

 Books will only be held for 7 days from the date of your email.
 After this time, they will be returned to the shelves and will have to be requested again if still needed.